-If you have been granted equal status according to Danish rules, you cannot receive SU for a study programme abroad.
+If you have been granted equal status according to Danish rules, you cannot receive SU for a whole study programme abroad.

 You work or have worked in Denmark